Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 they've looked up in `contact_keys`.

 Each `MonitorKey` structure contains the key being monitored in `search_key`, and a list of entries in the log tree.
-Each entry is the first step in a binary search where the user observed the prefix tree at that entry as advertising a specific version of the key.
+The users wants to check that any new parents created over this list of entries have been constructed correctly.

 The Transparency Log responds with a MonitorResponse structure: